justinmeiners/efficient-programming-with-components/04_instrumented.md

 [^kandr]: K&R (Kernighan and Ritchie) is a nickname for the book ["The C Programming Language"][c-lang].
     K&R usually specifically refers to the original release.
-    A layer edition was made when the C language became ANSI standardized, and the cover of that edition is labeled as such.
+    A later edition was made when the C language became ANSI standardized, and the cover of that edition is labeled as such.

 [c-lang]: https://en.wikipedia.org/wiki/The_C_Programming_Language